alitsaberi/slumber/configs/instructions/voice_recording_task.md

     - Continue without voice recording and simply type your answers for open-ended questions.

-    - End the current experimental session and contact us to report this issue in the morning.
+    - End the current experimental session and contact us to report this issue in the morning: luciddreamingathome@donders.ru.nl